knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 Algorithm-specific implementation details are stored in `baselines/<alg name>`.
 We currently support the following algorithms:

  * `baselines.her` (Hindsight Experience Replay) as comparison and baseline to our results.
- * `baselines.herhrl` (Hindsight Experience Replay with Hierarchical Reinforcement Learning), but in its current implementation this is known to provide poor performance results.
+The HER code is copied from the [OpenAI baselines repository](https://github.com/openai/baselines)
  * `baselines.chac` (Curious Hierarchical Actor Critic).
 This extends the Hierarchical Actor Critic approach by Levy et al. (2019) with a curiosity-based mechanism (see https://arxiv.org/abs/2005.03420).
 In contrast to Levy's HAC which uses Tensorflow, our implementation is based on PyTorch.

+ * `baselines.herhrl` (Hindsight Experience Replay with Hierarchical Reinforcement Learning), but in its current implementation this is known to provide poor performance results.

 # Command line options
 Command line options are realized using the *click* library.
 They should be more or less self-explanatory.